Stylback/home-server/README.md

 sudo systemctl restart ssh
 ```

-Verify that everything works by first trying to connect to the server with `ssh alias`, then try to access it using `ssh root@server-ip` (_the server should deny this attempt_).
+Verify that everything works by first trying to connect to the server with `ssh alias`, then try to access it using `ssh root@server-ip` (_which the server should deny_).

 If everything worked correctly, the server should now be accessible only by your SSH-key and no user that access it by SSH can gain Root privileges.
 As we changed the port number from the default we gain some resistance against automated attacks, but a persistent actor could still find the correct port after some trial and error.